St Peter’s is being developed into an even more vibrant and welcoming cultural centre for the people of Sudbury and the surrounding area.

 Alongside these physical changes to the building, St Peter’s will also expand its programme of heritage and cultural activities.
 These are designed to appeal to all ages of residents of Sudbury and neighbouring areas, as well as to visitors of this lively market town.

-In March 2018 the Heritage Lottery Fund awarded us funding of £275,500 to develop our proposals for St Peter’s.
+In March 2018 the National Lottery Heritage Fund awarded us funding of £275,500 to develop our proposals for St Peter’s.
 This development grant* has enabled us to recruit Alli Burke as Development Officer for the project, who will help us prepare for the next stage of our application process.

 We anticipate the project will cost £2.5m.
 We now have until March 2020 to work up our designs and operational plans and to secure the all-important £400,000 match funding.
 A local Campaign Board has been established to help achieve this ambitious fundraising goal.